Skip to Main Content

 ← Collection

 Located at 601 19th Street in San Francisco's Dogpatch district, The Pearl occupies a neighborhood that has quietly shifted from industrial use to one of the city's more considered dining corridors.
-The address places it within a peer set of destination restaurants that reward deliberate planning over impulse visits.
+The address places it within a comparable set of destination restaurants that reward deliberate planning over impulse visits.
 Reservations and advance research are the practical starting point for any visit.

 The Pearl restaurant in San Francisco, United States